Nonparametric Bayesian intensity estimation for covariate-driven inhomogeneous point processes: Proofs for Sections and

 Note that $\textnormal{dim}(\Psi_{L_n})=O(2^{L_nd})$ as $n\to\infty$, and that since $w_0\in C^\beta([0,1]^d)$,

 See e.g.~\cite[Chapter 4.3]{GN16} for details.
-Arguing as in the proof of Theorem \ref{Theo:GPRandLoss}, using the triangle inequality and the Sobolev embedding $H^{d/2+\kappa}([0,1]^d)\subset C([0,1]^d)$, with arbitrarily small $\kappa>0$, the probability in \eqref{Eq:SmallBall} is lower bounded by
+Arguing as in the proof of Proposition \ref{Theo:GPRandLoss}, using the triangle inequality and the Sobolev embedding $H^{d/2+\kappa}([0,1]^d)\subset C([0,1]^d)$, with arbitrarily small $\kappa>0$, the probability in \eqref{Eq:SmallBall} is lower bounded by

 for some $K_1>0$.
-In view of the tail assumption on $\Pi_L(\cdot)$ and the choice of $L_n$, the first term in the right hand side is greater than a multiple of $e^{-C_LL_n 2^{L_nd}}\ge e^{-K_2 n^{d/(2\beta+d)}\log n}=e^{-K_2 n v_n^2}$ for some $K_2>0$.
+In view of the tail assumption on $\Pi_L $ and the choice of $L_n$, the first term in the right hand side is greater than a multiple of $e^{-C_LL_n 2^{L_nd}}\ge e^{-K_2 n^{d/(2\beta+d)}\log n}=e^{-K_2 n \epsilon_n^2}$ for some $K_2>0$.
 The second term is lower bounded by

 for a sufficiently large constant $K_3>0$.
 Using that $\|w_{0,n}\|_{L^2}\le \|w_0\|_{L^2}<\infty$, and that, since $g_{lk}\iid N(0,1)$, for all $n$ large enough we have $\Pr(|g_{lk}|\le n^{-K_3})\ge K_4 n^{-K_3}$ for some $K_4>0$, the last display is lower bounded by a multiple of